MobileUpLLC/MobileUp-KMM-Template/iosApp/README.md

 │   │   │   ├── Navigation
 │   │   │   │   └── StackView.swift - Base class to use as navigation controller.
 │   │   │   └── Views - Some base views to use.
+│   │   │       └── TextField
+│   │   │           ├── InlineTextField.swift – Base realization of one-line textfield.
+│   │   │           ├── MultilineTextField.swift – Base realization of multi-line textfield.
+│   │   │           └── TextFieldContainer.swift – Base view, that must be filled with types of apps textfields.
 │   │   └── UIKit - Some base views to use.
 │   ├── Configs
 │   │   ├── Build configs